Care and Propagation Information

 General Care for Euphorbia polygona ‘Snowflake’

-Euphorbia polygona ‘Snowflake’ is a great cacti for collectors who want to introduce contrasting colors into their gardens.
+Euphorbia polygona ‘Snowflake’ is a great succulent for collectors who want to introduce contrasting colors into their gardens.
 Care should be taken when handling it, as it produces a toxic sap that can cause irritation.

 Euphorbia polygona ‘Snowflake’ has typical watering needs for a succulent.
 It's best to use the “soak and dry” method, and allow the soil to dry out completely between waterings.